craigmckeachie/a14_demo_manual/AngularDemosManual.md

 1. After installing @ngrx/schematics, **install** the NgRx **following** **library** dependencies.

+   > After each of these commands you will be asked if you want to install the corresponding package.
+Answer 'Y' for yes.

    ```
    ng add @ngrx/store@next
    ng add @ngrx/store-devtools@next
    ng add @ngrx/effects@next
    ```

 1. Generate the initial state management and register it within the app.module.ts